red5pro/streaming-html5/src/page/test/subscribeFailover/README.md

 2. RTMP/Flash
 3. HLS

-When utilizing the auto-failover mechanism, the SDK - by default - will first test for WebRTC support and if missing will attempt to embed a publisher SWF for the broadcast.
+When utilizing the auto-failover mechanism, the SDK - by default - will first test for WebRTC support and if missing will attempt to embed a subscriber SWF for the broadcast.
 If Flash is not supported in the browser, it will finally attempt to playback using HLS.

 You can define the desired failover order from using `setPlaybackOrder`.